The Best Ski Resorts in North America for Spring Skiing

 Wolf Creek, Colorado

-Wolf Creek, near Pagosa Springs, often boasts of getting the most snow in Colorado.
-Skiing and riding on that blanket of snow in spring brings the added fun of a bunch of events like Local Appreciation Days (in which everyone is a “local”), College Days, Fun Races and a Costume Contest.
+It’s only fitting that Colorado’s snowiest ski area would also be such a great spring skiing destination.
+Skiing and riding on that blanket of snow in spring brings the added fun of a bunch of events like Local Appreciation Days (in which everyone is a “local”), College Days, Fun Races, and a Costume Contest.
 Per tradition, the Easter Bunny will visit and host an egg hunt at Wolf Pup Hollow on Easter Sunday.
 Grab a tasty lunch or beverage during the extended season from either the Wolf Creek Lodge or Continental Espresso Bar.
-Wolf Creek expects to close in mid-April, but keep an eye out on their website and social media channels for updates.
+Wolf Creek typically closes in mid-April, but keep an eye out on their website and social media channels for updates.

 » Check out spring lodging options at Wolf Creek.